tomtseng/dynamic-connectivity-hdt/README.md

 ### Requirements

-This code uses CMake version 3.13.2 and g++ version 7.4.0 on Linux.
+This code uses CMake version 3.13.2 and g++ version 7.4.0 with Boost version 1.68 on Linux.

 ### Commands